 - Governor Baker abandons plan to establish a regional Transportation Climate Initiative (TCI) that would have capped and reduced greenhouse gas emissions from the transportation sector. - MEMA secures a seat on the Commission for Clean Heat in January 2022.
-The Commission is currently discussing many potential pathways to decarbonization including an emissions cap on heating fuels, development of a clean heat standard, and reinstatement of the 2008 biofuels mandate in Massachusetts. - 2022 was expected to bring long awaited regulatory changes to the APS regulation (225 CMR 16.00) but energy officials will leave that task to the new incoming Massachusetts governor in 2023.
-A revised regulation could increase the percentage of AECs available for liquid biofuel and expand the feedstocks Massachusetts will accept as "eligible" under the program. - Despite strong opposition from MEMA and others, House & Senate lawmakers on Beacon Hill on July 31,2022 approved another climate bill that incudes a 10-city/town demonstration project for "fossil fuel free" new construction.
+The Commission is currently finalizing potential pathways to decarbonize buildings including development of a clean heat standard for all fossil fuels. - 2022 was expected to bring long awaited regulatory changes to the APS regulation (225 CMR 16.00) but energy officials will leave that task to the newly-elected Governor Maura Healey.
+A revised regulation in 2023 could expand the feedstocks Massachusetts will accept as "eligible" under the program. - Despite strong opposition from MEMA and others, House & Senate lawmakers on Beacon Hill on July 31,2022 approved another climate bill that incudes a 10-city/town demonstration project for "fossil fuel free" new construction.